patagonaa/homeassistant-sound-player/README.md

 If you don't want to use this via Docker (or on Windows), make sure ffplay is available in `PATH`.

+## Configuration
+By default, the app looks for an `configs/appSettings.json` file or environment variables.
+An example config is provided in `src/HomeAssistantSoundPlayer/configs/appSettings.example.json`.

+## Build
+Make sure all submodules are checked out by either cloning this via `git clone --recurse-submodules` or running `git submodule update --init`.
+Afterwards, a simple `dotnet run --project src/HomeAssistantSoundPlayer/HomeAssistantSoundPlayer.csproj` or Visual Studio build should be enough to get it up and running.

 ## Installation
 Use the docker-compose file or use some other way to run `dotnet HomeAssistantSoundPlayer.dll` and keep it running.